CascadePass/Sleeper/README.md

 # What's Next?

 After some bugs are fixed, **Sleeper** will gain the ability to use EEG data from a **[Muse S](https://choosemuse.com/pages/muse-s)** headband device to distinguish between true central apneas vs "clear airway" events, and to score REM/non-REM breathing.
+Sleeper's [task list is here](https://github.com/users/CascadePass/projects/2/views/1), [discussions are available here](https://github.com/users/CascadePass/projects/2/views/1) if you would like to suggest an improvement.

 # Contributing Code